 Tables EM-1 and EM-2 describe the recommended (but not required) contents of an energy monitoring data report.
 The NLC QPL will report which systems offer these contents.
-The original version of Tables EM-1 and EM-2 were derived from the 2017 DLC report "Energy Savings from Networked Lighting Control (NLC) Systems", Appendix A, Tables 8 and 9.
+This table is derived from the 2017 DLC report Energy Savings from Networked Lighting Control (NLC) Systems, Appendix A, Tables 8 and 9.
+The DLC is participating in the ANSI/NEMA C137 Committee to develop more specific data requirements.
+After the ANSI C137.9 "American National Standard for Lighting Systems-Networked Lighting Control Systems Configuration Report" has been published, the DLC will update the recommendations below to refer to ANSI C137.5 for the accuracy of data measurements, and to C137.9 for reports of configuration (static) data.
+In the meantime, the required content of an energy monitoring data report is described in Table 3, Row 11.